 Once you’ve decided on how the report should be configured there are a few more options available – do you want to set this to show on your dashboard, or be automatically emailed to you?
 There are plenty of options available to you.

 If you're looking for further information on how specific features and functionality play out in OpenCRM, why not click to check out our webinars?watch now

-Optional #1: Share and share alike
+Optional #1: Share and Share Alike

 Now this is easier said than done if you’ve got a competitive sales team.
-You know the ones, battling for every Lead and pouncing on every potential Opportunity.
+You know the ones, battling for every CRM Lead and pouncing on every potential Opportunity.
 In these cases, setting up some ground rules or permissions within your CRM can change that competition to cooperation.

 By setting up sharing rules that allow viewing, but not editing, you can control what people are able to do with each other’s records.
 Pair this with some automated round robin record assignment and you take away the need to fight with each other…suddenly the focus shifts to everyone working together instead of working against each other.

-Optional #2: Branded communication
+Optional #2: Branded Communication

 For example, if you ask a CRM provider what their back-up policy is, one of their sales team can send out an email template (maybe with an informative PDF) that examples the details of this.
-You can feel confident that the information you’ve received is accurate and your potential provider knows that they’ve nurtured their Lead with their expertise.
+You can feel confident that the information is accurate and your potential provider knows that they’ve nurtured their Lead with their expertise.

 Want to take it for a test ride?

 Nothing compares to trying out a piece of kit for yourself.
 Click to sign up for a free trial and see if OpenCRM has the look and feel (as well as the features and functionality) that you're looking for.try it out